TRAining and recognition of informal Carers Skills (TRACK)

 Supporting informal carers

-Recognising the skills acquired by informal carers and improve their situation on the labour market.
+Recognising the skills acquired by informal carers and improving their situation on the labour market.

 The project will develop assessment methods for the skills acquired by informal carers and propose a roadmap for the certification of such skills.